Rsantct/pe.audio.sys/pe.audio.sys/doc/20_Reference SPL calibration.md

 8. Adjust pe.audio.sys level until the SPL meter displays ~ 76.0 dBC  at your listening position.

-(i) If you cannot reach 76 dBC at listening point, set `ref_level_gain: 0.0`, restart pe.audio.sys and try it again.
+(i) If you cannot reach 76 dBC at listening point, set `ref_level_gain: 0.0` inside `config.yml`, restart pe.audio.sys and try it again.
 Maybe your analog gear needs more gain or maybe your sound card out line level is too low.

 9. Calculate the appropriate `ref_level_gain` to get 76 dBC for level=0 and set it inside `config.yml`.